0xZakk/JS-DC/09-templating/slides.md

 - it's big and slow
 - makes it difficult to actually learn JavaScript
 - promotes a not great way of thinking about the DOM and building web applications

 ---
-## Warmup Exercise
-Refactor slideshow to respond to events

----
 ## Templating